open/close all folders

 - Rankin/Bass had an issue with this between The Year Without a Santa Claus and the sequel, A Miser Brothers' Christmas.
 The Miser Brothers are a lot smaller in the sequel than the original.

-- Wreck It Ralph: Because the story is essentially a Deconstruction Crossover for Video Games, this happens quite a bit when characters from one videogame appear in another game, or in Game Central Station, particularly for the title character.
+- Wreck-It Ralph: This happens quite a bit when characters from one video game appear in another game, or in Game Central Station, particularly for the title character.
 Ralph is stated as being nine feet tall, and appears as a giant, especially compared to the Nicelanders (who appear 3 or 4 feet tall because of the game's graphic limitations) or Felix, the game's hero, who is between 5 and 6 feet.
 Yet, when Ralph shows up in Hero's Duty, a High-Definition First-Person Shooter, he's the same height as the other soldiers, including Calhoun.
 When Calhoun and Felix end up following Ralph into another game, Calhoun appears 6 or 7 feet tall, but Felix is depicted as a little more than half her height.

 Films — Live-Action